What is an induction cooktop?

 Shop induction cooktops from Whirlpool brand

 Whirlpool® Induction Cooktops can help you get dinner to the table in less time.
 Select models feature optional assisted cooking functions for boiling and pan frying—this feature notifies you with a helpful tone and flashing light when water or oil reaches the right temperature to add food.
-Requires Whirlpool® Accessory 8-Qt Stock Pot or 12-Inch Pan, sold separately.
+Induction cooktops require magnetic cookware like the Whirlpool® Accessory 8-Qt Stock Pot or 12-Inch Pan, sold separately.

 Learn more about Whirlpool® Cooktops and Ranges